-The existing obligation to renovate 3% of the public building stock per annum is extended from central government buildings to all levels of government:

-and occupy.
-In the existing Directive, the depth of renovation is unspecified; in the Proposal, renovation is to Near Zero Energy Building (NZEB) level.

-The scope now covers buildings rented by government, not just those they own ernments can go for an 'alternative' approach' which experience shows can be very little.
+- ► The existing obligation to renovate 3% of the public building stock per annum is extended from central government buildings to all levels of government: central, regional and municipal. - ► The scope now covers buildings rented by government, not just those they own and occupy. - ► In the existing Directive, the depth of renovation is unspecified; in the Proposal, renovation is to Near Zero Energy Building (NZEB) level. - ► Under the existing Directive, governments can go for an 'alternative' approach' which experience shows can be very little.
 Under the Proposal, no more alternatives.

 "My amendments were tabled before the war, but Russia's attack is an alarm bell for European energy policy."
-Markus Pieper MEP, Rapporteur for the Renewable Energy Directive The latest draft amendments from the Council of Ministers and from the European Parliament show an extraordinary degree of it doesn't reduce the ambition at all.
+Markus Pieper MEP, Rapporteur for the Renewable Energy Directive of Ministers and from the European Parliament show an extraordinary degree of agreement with the Commission: Everyone agrees on extension to all levels of government and on renovation to NZEB level.
+Parliament agrees on including rental; Council wants some flexibility.
+Parliament agrees to exclude 'alternative approaches' while Council proposes one alternative, but so heavy that it doesn't reduce the ambition at all.